dashpradeep99/docker-complete-tutorial/B-infrastructure-as-code.md

    CMD ["nginx", "-g", "daemon off;"]
    ```

-11. Let's build a new image using the updated Dockerfile.
+11. Let's build a new image using the updated & hopefully improved Dockerfile.
 We'll tag it as `0.2` as follows: `docker build -t nginx-img:0.2 .`
 12. Running `docker history nginx-img:0.2` should show that the number of layers has indeed been reduced.

    ```